Devon Noel Lee

 This leaves many genealogy researchers to pull their hair out and curse those name-changing relatives.

 Search For Records That Document An Ancestor Who Changed Their Name

-While you might not find the document that definitively identifies a name change, sometimes you have to put on your detective hat.
-Here are few steps to work through a name change case.
+While you might not find the document that definitively identifies a name change, sometimes you must put on your detective hat.
+Here are a few steps to work through a name change case.

 Review Oral History - Lisa Lisson wrote about a disappearing ancestor where oral history helped her figure out the name changes of William Haley.
 A simple sentence like "We're somehow related to the Tribble family" can be an excellent clue.

 Review Previously Obtained Records - Review all records you have for an ancestor.
 Perhaps you have marriage and death records following a name change.
 Perhaps you have birth and census records of your ancestor in the home of their parents.
 Look for clues in names, places, and dates.